The following individuals support and oversee SBC SoLA.

 Advisor: Sharon Barnes is a mixed media painter, sculptor and collage artist.
 Born in Sacramento, California she was raised and educated in Los Angeles.

-Advisor: Holly Tempo, who received an MFA from the Claremont Graduate University, is known for her paintings and site-specific works.
-With an active professional career that spans over 25 years, the artist has shown at a variety of venues in Southern California and internationally.
+Advisor: Holly Tempo is known for her paintings and site-specific works.
 Tempo served as faculty in the Fine Arts Department at Otis College of Art & Design for 16 years before embarking on a freelance career in 2017.
 The artist, born in Minneapolis, maintains a studio in Inglewood, California.
 She is a 2012 recipient of a grant from the Pollock-Krasner Foundation and in 2017 was selected by the City of Inglewood to do a collaborative series of public artworks as part of the Inglewood Growing Artists Performed Projects (I-GAPP) Program.

 Advisor: Steve Shriver is a Professional artist and teacher with 30 years experience in the field.
 Member of Palos Verdes Art Center and Member of Education Committee, Institute for Classical Architecture and Art.